Aiven-Open/klaw-docs/docs/quickstart.md

 ## 2. Login to Klaw

 After docker has started 5 processes, you may verify them by `docker ps`.
-Now you may log into Klaw here [http://localhost:9097/](http://localhost:9097/) with credentials `william : welcome`
+Now you may log into Klaw on `http://localhost:9097` with credentials `william : welcome`

 ![Screenshot: Klaw's login page](../static/images/quickstart/QS_LoginScreen.png)